In this section

 His former career as an entomologist was with the Department of Primary Industries for close to 20 years, and later he served for 5 years as Director of Land Protection in the Department of Lands.
 Both these roles took across the length and breadth of Queensland.

 Ian holds a Doctor of Philosophy degree in Entomology and a Master’s degree in Management from the University of Queensland.
 He is an adjunct Professor at the University of Queensland where he lectures in the Museum Studies program.
-He has held a number of community and national appointments, and is currently Chairman of the National Trust of Australia (Queensland).
+He has held a number of community and national appointments, and is currently Chairman of the National Trust of Australia (Queensland). in 2019 Ian was honoured as a Member of The Order of Australia for significant service to the museums sector, to historical preservation, and to the environment.

-Dr Cherrell Hirst AO – Trustee
+Dr Cherrell Hirst AO – Director

 Cherrell Hirst graduated from the University of Queensland in medicine and practiced for 30 years, predominantly as Director of the Wesley Breast Clinic (1984-2001) where she achieved a national reputation in the field of breast cancer screening and diagnosis.